Skip nav to main content.

 Final Notes on Emails and Text Messaging

 When it comes to email and text message communications, opt-out forms are critical.
 All texts and emails must come with clear and conspicuous opt-out instructions.
 If the consumer opts out of an email or text message communication or revokes consent at any time, the debt collector must cease communication through that channel and clarify the best alternative with the consumer.
 A statement that is easily seen and easily understood describing a simple and free way to opt out of those communications must always be included.
-This is easily implemented using TCN’s call center software and the Natural Language Compliance tool.
+This is easily implemented using TCN’s contact center software and the Natural Language Compliance tool.

 FAQ on Regulation F